 So, where to stay on Waiheke Island?

-Here are six that I had a look through to write about and (hopefully) help make your choice a little easier as you decide where you might stay and with how many of your nearest and dearest.
+Here are six beautiful properties that I had a look through to write about and (hopefully) help make your choice a little easier as you decide where you might stay and with how many of your nearest and dearest.

 Onetangi Luxury – sleeps up to 10

-Set high on the hill overlooking Onetangi Beach, one of the most stunning, and certainly the biggest, white sandy beach on Waiheke Island, this modern, luxury house has all the bells and plenty of whistles.
+Set high on the hill overlooking Onetangi Beach, which is one of the most stunning, and certainly the biggest, white sandy beach on Waiheke Island, this modern, luxury house has all the bells and plenty of whistles.
 Drive up the driveway, past other houses that share this amazing view and you’ll arrive at the back of the house where first impressions are deceiving.
 You can see nothing of what lies behind the massive glass front door at first.
 Photos are hard to do this place justice as there is a pool that starts in the lawn on the left of the house, goes under the hallway and ends with an infinity drop off to the view.
 Just wow.

 The indoor/outdoor living of this home is breathtaking so whichever way the wind might be coming, if at all, you have a deck to sit on.
 The front deck overlooking that view is the hero though and the huge table is begging for friends to sit around it and tell tall tales.